equinor/sdp-omnia/README.md

 To backup both Persistent Volumes and K8s manifests, we deploy Vmware Velero.
 Velero is configured with a seperate Azure Resource group and Storage account.
 Velero runs on a schedule to take snapshots of the Azure Disks and the deployed K8s manifests.

+## Grafana & Prometheus
+To collect metrics we use Prometheus.
+We display these graphically in Grafana.
+For collecting logs we use Grafana Loki, and collect both logs from our VM's and in-cluster resources.
+We also display our log output centrally through Grafana, so that we can use a "single pane of glass" for logs and metrics for as many of our services as possible.

 ### Sealed Secrets

 To be able to maintain our GitOps workflow, we need to commit secrets(SSL Keys, Oauth keys, Container Registry Keys etc.) to Git.
 These secrets are encrypted with asymmetric cryptography, where the private key only resides within the Sealed-Secrets controller in the K8s cluster.
 We deploy SealedSecret, which picks up encrypted secrets and "translates" them into regular K8s secrets.